Fatal collision in Mechanicsville under investigation

 St. Mary’s sheriff’s deputies responded on Saturday, July 20, at 11:14 p.m. to a motor vehicle collision in the 27400 block of Three Notch Road, in the area of Harpers Corner Road in Mechanicsville, according to a release from the agency.
 Deputies arrived on scene and were advised by Marvin Leander Jones Jr., 49, of Waldorf that he was driving on Three Notch Road when another vehicle collided with his vehicle.
 However, he was unable to locate the other vehicle.

 Deputies began checking the area and observed motorcycle debris, according to the release, and located an injured person lying in bushes off the roadway.
 The individual was later identified as Steven Marcus Gilmore, 22, of Mechanicsville.
-Lifesaving measures were attempted on scene, however Gilmore succumbed to his injuries.
+Lifesaving measures were attempted at the scene, however, Gilmore succumbed to his injuries.

+“I know he was loved by so many,” Gilmore’s mother, who did not give her full name, told The Enterprise.
+“He was a great young man with so much potential.
+He loved everyone and did anything for them no questions asked.”